 Spacing and Care

 Plant Swedish columnar aspen at least 8 feet from surrounding buildings or trees to allow room for mature size.
 For screens or hedges, space trees 8 to 12 feet apart with a 16- to 20-foot setback from drives or between rows.
 During the first year after planting, supplement rainfall so "Erecta" receives 1 inch of water per week from planting through fall.
 Provide 2 inches per week in sandy soil, preferably in separate applications.
 Heavier soils need less, so check your soil manually.
-Swedish columnar aspen does best without pruning.
+Swedish columnar aspen sometimes does best without pruning. other than regularly removing dead, damaged or diseased branches.
 No fertilizer is needed under normal conditions.